gsoft-inc/wl-web-configs/docs/default.md

 ## Guiding principles

-While developing the configuration libraries, we kept one guiding principle in mind, **no locked in**.
+While developing the configuration libraries, we kept one guiding principle in mind, **no locked in** :heart::v:.
 We truly hope that the default configurations will satisfy your application needs, but if it doesn't, there will always be an easy way to extend or override the default configuration.

 ## Supported tools